 4. Start a Youtube Channel

-There are a ton of teenage YouTubers making thousands of dollars per month from Youtube ad revenue.
-The average Youtube channel makes anywhere from $1-$20 per thousand views, so the earnings can really stack up.
+These days, there's no shortage of teenage YouTubers making thousands of dollars per month from Youtube ad revenue alone.
+The average Youtube channel makes anywhere from $1-$20 per thousand views, so with a good library of videos, the earnings can really stack up.

 - The Complete Guide to Building a Successful YouTube Channel